This post may contain affiliate links which won’t change your price but will share some commission.

 - 1 to 2 tsp water if needed

-Cut each egg in half and remove the yolks to a bowl.
+- Cut each egg in half and remove the yolks to a bowl.
 Add the yogurt, mayonnaise, mustard, and 1 teaspoon of chives to the yolks.
 Stir to combine evenly.
-If the mixture is too thick, add a teaspoon or two of water until it’s nice and creamy.
+If the mixture is too thick, add a teaspoon or two of water until it’s creamy.

-Taste the yolk mixture, and add a sprinkling of salt if you think it needs it.
+- Taste the yolk mixture, and add a bit of salt if you think it needs it.

-Pipe the yolk mixture into the egg white halves with a frosting tool.
-Alternately, you can simply scoop the mixture into the eggs with a spoon.
+- Pipe the yolk mixture into the egg white halves, or scoop the mixture into the eggs with a spoon.